Gabriella439/political-notes/You don't have to mail your ballot.md

-# You don't have to mail your ballot

 People commonly refer to absentee voting as "voting by mail" or "mail-in voting", but those names are potentially misleading because you do need to return your ballot by mail.